Skip to main content

 Step 4

 “I had a CPA in New York and a contabilista in Lisbon.
 Neither had ever looked at the other’s return.
 For three years, my equity compensation was taxed at full progressive rates when treaty credits should have applied.
 Telmo showed me the gap in the first 30 minutes and sent my CPA a coordination summary with the specific treaty articles.
-The first-year correction recovered €11,200.
+The first-year review clarified what needed to be corrected.
 What I valued most was that both filings now tell the same story.”

 “We booked expecting to need the full annual package.
 Twenty minutes in, Telmo told us our situation didn’t warrant his fees and referred us to a local contabilista he trusted.
 A year later, when my wife started receiving UK pension income, we came back.
 This time the cross-border complexity was real.
 The fact that he turned us away the first time is the reason we trust him completely now.”